DixitGdev/Online-Video-Conference-App/README.md

 * ### Voice call
 * ### Live chat while video

-### *Lets Meet is a free online conference and video calling application, and its connect you with your friends and families.
-Lets Meet provide crystal clear voice, High Definition Video, Real time chatting and Meeting for work.
-Lets Meet video conference app provide end-to-end encryption and login/signup for the users, so no one can misuses the conference.*
+### *Let's Meet is a free online conference and video calling application, and it connects you with your friends and families.
+Let's Meet provide crystal clear voice, High Definition Video, Real-time chatting and Meeting for work.
+Let's Meet video conference app provides end-to-end encryption and login/signup for the users, so no one can misuse the conference.*

 ### **Technologies & Libraries Used**
 * ### [Flutter](https://flutter.dev/)